Trump says he wants to be involved in picking Iran's next leader as war ripples across the region

 Since the resurgence of hostilities between Israel and Hezbollah, which struck Israel in the opening days of the war, Israel has hit sites in Beirut’s suburbs and issued a blanket warning for residents of southern Lebanon to evacuate.

-Among the 80 targets in Lebanon the Israel military said it hit over the past 24 hours were “several command centers” used by Hezbollah in Beirut.
+The Israeli military said it had struck “several command centers” used by Hezbollah in Beirut.
 It showed video footage of a building being hit, but provided no further details.

 A spokesperson for the U.N. peacekeeping force in southern Lebanon said Thursday that peacekeepers had seen and heard clashes, including ground combat, in southern Lebanon as more Israeli forces have moved across the border.